 Jamal’s trio, with Israel Crosby on bass and Vernel Fournier on drums, recorded five studio sessions during its lifetime between 1958 to 1962, but it’s the four live sessions that provide this trio’s most vivid life studies — the highly successful But Not For Me set recorded at Chicago’s Pershing Lounge between January 16 and 17, 1958; at the Spotlite Club, Washington, D.C., recorded between September 5 and 6, 1958; at the Alhambra, Chicago recorded in June 1961 and at the Blackhawk, San Francisco, recorded between January 31 and February 1, 1962.
 The studio and live sessions are all collected on The Complete Ahmad Jamal Sessions 1956 to 1962 on the Mosaic label which was released in 2010, but is now sadly out of print, although secondhand copies can still be obtained on internet or via specialist dealers.

-In more recent times, the four live sessions have appeared on a series of “complete” double CD packages — Ahmad Jamal Trio Complete Live at the Pershing Lounge 1958 (State of Art Records), Ahmad Jamal Trio Complete Live at the Spotlite Club 1958 (Essential Jazz Classics), Ahmad Jamal Trio The Complete 1961 Alhambra Performances (Essential Jazz Classics) and The Complete 1962 Ahmad Jamal at the Blackhawk (Essential Jazz Classics).
+In more recent times, and filling the void, the four live sessions have appeared on a series of “complete” double CD packages — Ahmad Jamal Trio Complete Live at the Pershing Lounge 1958 (State of Art Records), Ahmad Jamal Trio Complete Live at the Spotlite Club 1958 (Essential Jazz Classics), Ahmad Jamal Trio The Complete 1961 Alhambra Performances (Essential Jazz Classics) and The Complete 1962 Ahmad Jamal at the Blackhawk (Essential Jazz Classics).
 Each set includes all the known material recorded at these locations, plus bonus material such as 45 rpm single versions of studio recorded tracks, and on the Pershing set an edited ‘Poinciana’ (which lasts for 8 minutes 8 seconds in its original version) that was originally released as a 45 rpm single and Jamal’s 1955 version recorded with his trio with Ray Crawford on guitar.